-Summer Professional Development Registration is now open!
-More information and the registration link is on the Summer Professional Development page.
+Summer Professional Development registration is now open!
+More information and the registration link is above and on the Summer Professional Development page.
 Mark July 20/21, 2015 for an amazing day with Carl Harvey and your fellow librarians.

 Eileen Godwin, President